autonity/docs.autonity.org/glossary/index.md

 ## unbond
 The operation of unbonding stake from a validator.

-In Autonity's [liquid staking](/glossary/#liquid-staking) model stake can be unbonded at any time, but staked Newton is not redeemable until an [unbonding period](/glossary/#unbonding-period) has elapsed.
+In Autonity's [liquid staking](/glossary/#liquid-staking) model stake can be unbonded at any time, but staked Newton is not redeemable until an [unbonding period](/glossary/#unbonding-period) has expired.

 ## unbonding period
 The period of time for which bonded stake remains locked after processing an unbonding transaction.
 Unbonding period is defined as a number of blocks.